HITS-MCM/MD-IFP/README.md

 I. __IFP_generation_examples_PDB.ipynb:__

-an examples of Protein-Ligand IFP computations for
+examples of Protein-Ligand IFP computations (only function of IFP_generation.py are used) for:
    1. a single structure prepared for MD simulations (HSP90; PDB ID 6EI5, dcd format)
    2. a trajectory (for selected frames; dcd format)
    3. a PDB structure

 II. __IFP_generation_examples_TRAJ.ipynb:__

-example of generation and analysis of Ligand-Protein IFPs for RAMD simulations (dcd trajectories)
+examples of generation and analysis of  IFPs for plain MD simulations and RAMD trajectories for Muscarinic Receptor M2 in a membrane in this example Trajectories.py is used for pre-processing trajectories and  IFP_generation.py for computing IFPs

-   1. Computing interaction fingerprints (IFP) for
+   1. Computing IFPs for equilibrated trajectories in dcd format
-   2. system equilibration trajectory
-   3. ligand dissociation trajectories
+   3. Computing IFPs for ligand dissociation trajectories

 III. __IFP_generation_examples_Analysis.ipynb:__